Our Mission Statement:

 Summing up our stance at ION Indie Magazine, at the forefront of it all is the quality of the coverage that ION continuously provides in each edition of our publication.
 With our exceptional journalistic staff contributing compelling and entertaining content, along with some of the industry's most sought-after photojournalists delivering dynamic photography, the magazine has quickly become recognized as the go-to publication for indie artists around the globe and the fastest-growing all-genre independent music publication today!

-ION Indie Magazine never presumed to be able to save the music world, but what they could provide is a platform for artists that would have a meaningful and positive impact on their careers.
+ION Indie Magazine never presumed to be able to save the music world, but what we could provide is a platform for artists that would have a meaningful and positive impact on their careers.
 And if realizing the goal we set in our mission statement -- to get independent music read about, seen, and heard -- is any measure of our success...mission accomplished!

 IMPORTANT NOTE: ION Indie Magazine provides FREE opportunities for independent artists.
 We never charge to read our magazine and we do not subscribe to paid journalism -- just as we stand opposed to PAY TO PLAY.

 To submit for consideration to appear in our magazine, please see our "Submissions" section and follow the guidelines.